paypal/paypal-android/docs/Card/get-started.md

 ## How it works

-This diagram shows how your client, server, and PayPal interact:
+This diagram shows how your client, your server, and PayPal interact:

 // TODO - Get a diagram of the payment flow similar to [this](https://developer.paypal.com/braintree/docs/start/overview#how-it-works)